particle-iot/docs/src/content/tutorials/device-cloud/cloud-api.md

 ### Get variable

-Another common task is to get the value of a Particle.variable using the [Get Variable API](/reference/device-cloud/api/#get-a-variable-value).
+Another common task is to get the value of a [Particle.variable](/cards/firmware/cloud-functions/particle-variable/) using the [get variable](/reference/device-cloud/api/#get-a-variable-value) API.

 To fully take advantage of this example you'll need firmware on one of your devices that returns a variable.
 This firmware combines the function and variable examples from the [cloud communication tutorial](/tutorials/device-os/cloud-communication/#variable).
 You don't need to fully understand how the firmware works right now.